How to Choose the Best Lens Focal Length for Filmmaking

 Focal length: Full-frame, 135mm and above.
 APS-C 85mm and above.
 MFT, 60mm+

 The even longer telephoto lenses are best for the most flattened perspective to isolate the subject from the background while bringing distant subjects near.
-These are the largest and heaviest lenses available, very tough to bring around and recommend for a tripod.
+These are the most significant and heaviest lenses available, very tough to bring around, and recommended for a tripod.

 Sony